 Statement of Corporate Governance Practices

-The corporation believes in the importance of good governance and the central role played by directors in the governance process.
+The corporation believes in the importance of good corporate governance.
 The corporation believes that sound corporate governance is essential to the well-being of the Corporation, shareholders, business partners, employees, and the local communities where it subsidiaries operate.

-REDD Management, Strategy, and Financial (“RMSF”) is a management and holding company.
-It has had controlling shareholders, since its beginnings in 2016.
+REDD Management, Strategy, and Financial (“RMSF”) is a management and holding corporation company.
+It has had controlling shareholders, since its beginnings in 2017.
 As of February 16, 2019, Alegra N. Horne holds control over shares carrying approximately 70.00 percent of the votes.
-See “Voting Shares and Principle Holders Thereof”.
+See “Voting Shares and Principle Holders.”

 RMSF is not an operating company and the substantial portion of its interests are located within the United States.